RULES OF THE CAPITAL BASEBALL LEAGUE (CBL)

 statistician no later than the final day of the quarter in which a

-games must also forward the export files and box scores to the
+must also forward the export files and box scores to the opposing

-opposing manager and a brief summary of the series to the league web
+manager and a brief summary of the series to the league web page

-page manager.
-The series visiting manager may be penalized if
+manager.
+The series visiting manager may be penalized if he does not

 Regardless of what block in the legal schedule they belong to, all statistics will be imported as soon as they are received.